luca-Serena/Lunes-blockchain/README.md

 - Mining
 - Transactions
-- Block propagation
+- Block and transaction propagation
-- Blockchain history
+- Blockchain concurrent behaviour
-- Verbose output
+- Forking: it is possible to use the old version with no chain forks allowed or the new version, in which the blocks actually have an ID, a reference to the previous block, a certain position in a chain and the program keeps track of a given number (Default 10) of chain forks, forgetting gradually the shortest chains

 ## Attacks